overviewer/Minecraft-Overviewer/docs/building.rst

 -----

 You will need the gcc compiler and a working build environment.
 On Ubuntu and Debian, this can be done by installing the ``build-essential`` package.
-For CentOS machines, see the :ref:`centos` section below

 You will need the following packages (at least):